ChangLab/ATACPrimerTool/README.md

 `-cor (--correlation)`: cutoff for correlation between number of spanning fragments in window and total peak height across samples.
 Default is 0.8.

-`-seq (--return_seq)`: used if DNA sequence of optimal primer regions should be returned.
-Requires reference genome fasta in genomes directory.
+`-fasta (--genome_fasta)`: location of reference genome fasta file if DNA sequence of optimal primer regions should be returned.
 Default is false.

 `-counts (--read_counts)`: used if read counts for orginial bam files have already been determined and are present in bam file folder.
 Useful if input bam files have been filtered, as in test data set.
 See [test_data/ENCODE_bams](test_data/ENCODE_bams) for examples.
 Default is false.